kvlester/ASTR335/README.md

 # Python activities for ASTR 335
 In-class python notebooks created for my Fall 2023 Astrophysics II (Stellar Structure & Evolution) class at Mount Holyoke College.
 Students ran these notebooks in Google Colab.
-Each folder has the starting notebook, data sets, and the finished solution notebook.
+Each folder has the jupyter notebook and necessary data set(s) for each activity.

 Activity 1 - Python basics (arrays, math, plotting, reading in data)